-The Bachelor of Arts (B.A.) and the Bachelor of Fine Arts (B.F.A.) in Theatre require the completion of either a minor approved by the major advisor or a self-directed study program that includes the following areas:
+The Bachelor of Arts (B.A.) and the Bachelor of Fine Arts (B.F.A.) in Theatre requires the completion of either a minor approved by the major advisor or a self-directed study program that includes the following areas:

 - 4 semester hours in English (Writing)

 - 4 semester hours in English (Literature)

-- 8 semester hours in social sciences
+- 8 semester hours in Social Sciences